What is “Fake Reviews” and Why Should You be concerned?

 - A company will persuade their affiliates that their company is by far the best of its kind.

 - They will motivate their affiliates to write a review of a product from a company competitor even if the affiliate has no knowledge of the product (What does it tell you…see where I am coming from with this).

 - Then they make sure their affiliates understand that their review needs to end with a recommendation from their company’s product even if the review is positive or not…Here again, it is all about financial gain not about honesty!

-- If the affiliate review on the competitor product is based on a truth actual usage that reflects a detail review of the product, if you can back up your review with evidence and if – the affiliate offers the prospective buyer with an honest review; and if the affiliate disclose the affiliation with the company and at the same time informing them that he/she is getting a commission from selling the company‘s product, there’s no problem.
+- If the affiliate review on the competitor product is based on a truth actual usage that reflects a detailed review of the product, if you can back up your review with evidence and if – the affiliate offers the prospective buyer with an honest review; and if the affiliate discloses the affiliation with the company and at the same time informing them that he/she is getting a commission from selling the company‘s product, there’s no problem.

-- But if the competitor’s Product has never been tried, if you don’t have any evidence to prove the product superiority, and if the company affiliate does not disclose to the buyer that he/she is selling an affiliate product and earns commission from the sale, then it is consider FAKE.
+- But if the competitor’s product has never been tried, if you don’t have any evidence to prove the product superiority, and if the company affiliate does not disclose to the buyer that he/she is selling an affiliate product and earns commission from the sale, then it is considered FAKE.

 - Because there is no evidence of superiority established.
 Therefore the review is clearly for financial gain.
-The buyer has been mislead and most likely purchased an inferior product which will not match their needs.
+The buyer has been misleading and most likely purchased an inferior product that will not match their needs.

 - Legislation on this is clear.
 The purchaser is entitled to an honest review.

 Let’s look at how this works at a practical level.

 - Angela, who is searching for a reputable counselor following a distressing assault, has heard of “Saintly Counselling”, so searches for “Saintly Counselling reviews.”